SysKitTeam/docs-spdockit/how-to/compare-wizard/compare-web-applications.md

 This section describes how to use SPDocKit to compare SharePoint farm **web application** configurations.

 You can use this wizard to:
-* examine the web application’s configuration in relation to another SharePoint web application,
+* Examine the web application’s configuration in relation to another SharePoint web application.
-* compare SharePoint Web Application configurations for the entire history by selecting the same SharePoint web application in a different time period.
+* Compare SharePoint Web Application configurations for the entire history by selecting the same SharePoint web application in a different time period.

 Here is how to do it: